sameepsi/Audits/ParsecPresale.md

 * The contract has 'Speed Bumps' which allows for sometime to recover in case of attacks.

-* The contract check for the modifiers very proficiently.
+* The contract checks for the modifiers very proficiently.

 * The use modifiers in the functions and state variables are explicitly specified which increases the readability of the contract and makes it more trustworthy.